-- twisted fiber arrangements in tissues grown in bioscaffold constructs
+- investigation of twisted fiber arrangements in tissues grown in bioscaffold constructs

-- the generation of an anistropic network of interconnected cells in bones
+- the generation of an anistropic network of interconnected cells in bone

 - anisotropic molecular transport in the meshwork.